kjahan/intent_detection/README.md

 Intent Detection
 ==================

-Given an English text, we detect if the query is a question or not using fastext model.
+Given an English text, detect if the text is a question or a statement using the fastext model.

 ## Activate conda environment: